majkinetor/au/README.md

 Search and replace strings are operands for PowerShell [replace](http://www.regular-expressions.info/powershell.html) operator.
 You do not have to write them most of the time however, they are rarely changed.

 File paths are relative to the package directory.
-The function can use `$global:Latest` variable to get any type of information obtained when `au_GetLatest` was executed along with some AU generated data such as `PackageName`, `NuspecVersion` etc.
+The function can use `$global:Latest` variable to get any type of information obtained when `au_GetLatest` was executed along with some AU generated data such as `PackageName`, `nuspecVersion` etc.

 The following example illustrates the usage: